Sault Ste. Marie, Ontario: Transportation

 The city plays an inherited role in marine transportation, with the locks in Michigan being an integral component of the St. Lawrence Seaway.
 The city operates its own small-scale lock which is used by small boats and other pleasure craft in the summer.
 Also recently opened is a multi-modal terminal designed to take advantage of the Sault as a rail, road, and water transportation hub.
 Cruise ships often dock at Roberta Bondar Park, which includes a large pavilion, small farmers market, a BeaverTails outlet, a small canteen, a marina, public washrooms, a Roberta Bondar statue, and green space; located to the right (looking at the city from the waterfront) is Montana's and the newly renovated City Hall, and to the left, Delta Sault Ste.
 Marie Waterfront and the Station Mall.

 Sault Ste.
 Marie is also served by Sault Ste.
 Marie Airport and Sault Transit Services.
-The city is no longer connected by passenger rail to any other major cities, but is part of the Algoma Central Railway network, which runs north from the city to the small town of Hearst.
+The city is no longer connected by passenger rail to any other major cities, but is part of the Agawa Canyon Railroad network, which runs north from the city to the small town of Oba.
 In 2006 the city's Member of Parliament, Tony Martin, called for passenger rail service to be reinstated between Sault Ste.
 Marie and Sudbury.
+Freight service is provided by the Agawa Canyon Railroad, the Huron Central Railway, and the Canadian National Railway.

 In 2018, Ontario Northland announced a major service expansion west of Sudbury, which includes multiple stops in Sault Ste.
 Marie.
 Passengers may board buses headed toward Hearst, Sudbury, or Manitoulin Island.
 ONTC currently has three stops in the city, with the main stop being along Trunk Road in the east end, and the other stops being at Sault College and the hospital.

 Sault Ste.
 Marie does not have Lyft or Uber, but has three ridesharing companies that focus on small communities called URide, EZ Ride and Driverseat.
 The city has taxi services offered by Hollywood Airport Shuttle & Limousines, Soo Yellow Cab, and UCab.